-A neck lift or chin liposuction is performed to remove excess fat beneath the chin and tighten loose skin in the neck.
-A less invasive alternative to a facelift, a neck lift performed by New Jersey plastic surgeon Dr. Nicole Schrader can produce dramatic results in the patient whose chin and/or neck has sagged with age or after weight loss.
+neck lift or chin liposuction is performed to remove excess fat beneath the chin and tighten loose skin in the neck.
+A less invasive alternative to a facelift, a neck lift performed by New Jersey plastic surgeon Dr. Nicole Schrader, can produce dramatic results in a patient with a double chin and/or whose neck has sagged with age or after weight loss.

 If you’ve been considering a neck lift or another cosmetic procedure, please request a consultation online, or call Dr. Schrader’s office at 609-279-0009.

-The most common concerns are excess fat, turkey wattle neck, or too much skin.
-If your concern is excess fat, you will most likely receive liposuction.
+The most common concerns are excess fat, turkey wattle neck, or too much neck skin.
+If your concern is excess fat, you will most likely receive liposuction or Kybella.
 If you have weakened or loose neck muscles, this may cause the “turkey wattle” or neck “bands.”
-To correct this you and your surgeon will discuss the best surgery or a less invasive procedure.
+To correct this, you and your surgeon will discuss the best surgery or a less invasive procedure.
 The surgery involving neck muscle (platysma) is called a platysmaplasty surgery.
-For excess skin, your surgeon might recommend a cervicoplasty, trimming parts of the skin and lifting in into place.
+For excess skin, your surgeon might recommend a cervicoplasty, trimming parts of the skin and lifting it into place.

 How do I know if I need a neck lift or a facelift?

 I promote neck lift surgery as a less-invasive alternative to facelift at my New Jersey practice.
 Although both surgeries can improve the look of the neck, neck lift surgery does not involve the face.